Margaret Chan

 Margaret Chan Fung Fu-chun (born 21 August 1947) is a Chinese-Canadian physician and politician, who served as the Director-General of the World Health Organization (WHO) delegating the People's Republic of China from 2006 to 2017.
 Chan previously served as Director of Health in the Hong Kong Government (1994–2003) and representative of the WHO Director-General for Pandemic Influenza and WHO Assistant Director-General for Communicable Diseases (2003–2006).
 In 2014, Forbes ranked her as the 30th most powerful woman in the world.
 In early 2018 she joined the Chinese People's Political Consultative Conference (CPPCC).

 She was widely criticized for her handling of the 1997 H5N1 avian influenza outbreak and the 2003 SARS outbreak in Hong Kong, and for her frequent travels while serving as Director-General of the WHO.

 Early life and education

 Chan was born and raised in British Hong Kong.
 Her ancestors came from Shunde, Guangdong.

 Chan received a professional degree for teaching home economics at the Northecote College of Education in Hong Kong.
 She received a bachelor of arts with a major in home economics in 1973 and a doctor of medicine in 1977 from the University of Western Ontario in Canada.
 She received a master of science (public health) from the National University of Singapore in 1985.

-Chan completed the Program for Management Development (PMD 61) at Harvard Business School in 1991.